Last updated: 18 12 2020

 There are four hospitals in Västmanland County.
 The region owns the hospitals in Västerås, Köping and Sala.
 The hospital in Fagersta is privately run.
 In addition to the hospitals there are many public and private medical care centres.
 In Västmanland County you can choose which medical care centre to turn to.

 Culture and leisure

 The county has a diverse landscape with numerous interesting industrial environments and castles.
 In the south is situated Lake Mälaren with its archipelago and expansive landscape.
 In the north, the terrain is more undulating with mountains, long valleys and forests.
 The distances are short and it is easy to get outside into the countryside to swim, fish, take a walk in the forests, go boating and pursue other leisure activities.
 There are 90 or so nature reserves and 50 or so historic buildings in Västmanland county.
 There is a wide variety of cultural activities for those of you who are interested in history, sport, art, music and theatre.

 Associations and organisations – civil society

-There are a number of active collaborations in the county between authorities, the county's municipalities, companies and non-profit organisations to create good conditions in society for the county's residents, both for private individuals and companies, as well as for new arrivals to Sweden.
-A declaration of intent has also been signed between the county administrative board, the county's municipalities and the county council to create and maintain long-term and sustainable forms of collaboration which results in a permanent forum for dialogue about integration issues.
+An active collaboration is ongoing between public authorities, the county's municipalities, businesses and voluntary organisations to create good conditions in the community for the county's inhabitants – private individuals, business owners and new arrivals.
+A declaration of intent has been drawn up between the county administrative board, the region and the municipalities for creating and maintaining long-term and sustainable forms of cooperation, and this has resulted in fixed forums for a dialogue on integration issues.